enzoperce35/new_madonna/README.md

 *User Branch Switching
   *A scope will filter user roles(principal, admin, maintenance)
-    *user in default has no role and can only access index page *principal role have access to every branch
-    *admin role have access to one designated branch *maintenance have access to every branch and app utilities *Ticket Production
+    *user in default has no role and can only access index page *principal role have access to every branch(no access by default and to be designated using app utilities) *admin role have access to one designated branch(to be designated by principal users) *maintenance have access to every branch and app utilities *Ticket Production
   1.User clicks on the sale link named as a sale number e.g. "sale #1)